VFD/RPUFOS/1984-BigComputerGames/03-Eliza/README.md

 ## Introduction

-The source code is missing—either type it in or try to find it.
-Call for donors
+The source code need to be checked.

 Need to check with More Basic Computer Games (Number 30).